nothehecat/master-algorithms-rs/1_the_rust_language/README.md

 <br>

+* all statically-typed languages have arrays, which are values packed in memory.
 * unlike a tuple, every element of an array must have the same type.
-* arrays must have a fixed length.
+* arrays must have a fixed length. they can be mutable but you cannot add new elements.
 * they allocate data in the stack rather than the heap.

 ```rust
 fn main() {
     let a = [1, 2, 3, 4, 5];
     let b: [i32; 5] = [1, 2, 3, 4, 5];
 }
 ```